RT-Thread/rt-thread/documentation/device/adc/adc.md

 The calculation formula of the actual voltage value is: `sampling value * reference voltage/(1 << resolution digit)`.
 In the above example,  variable *vol* was enlarged 100 times, so finally the integer part of voltage is obtained through *vol / 100*, and the decimal part of voltage is obtained through *vol % 100*.

-### Close the ADC Channel
+### Disabling the ADC Channel

-Use the following function can close the ADC channel :
+An ADC channel can be disabled through the following function:

 ```c
 rt_err_t rt_adc_disable(rt_adc_device_t dev, rt_uint32_t channel);